jonathondilworth/detailed-plutus-lecture-notes/README.md

 1. Correct any errors within any of my current lecture notes.
 2. Continue to include references and footnotes within all lecture notes.
-3. Finish the *In Progress* sections within this README.md.
 4. Catch up to and finish Lecture Eight ASAP.